Vitamin D deficiency

 Why early detection matters

-Vitamin D deficiency develops slowly.
-You may feel fine for months until fatigue, aches, or low mood become routine.
+Vitamin D deficiency often develops silently.
+You may feel healthy for months before common symptoms like chronic fatigue, muscle aches, or low mood become part of your daily routine.
+Early detection is the key to preventing these "silent" signals from evolving into long-term health issues.

 How Elfcare can help